Trafford Leigh-Mallory: Interwar years

 After the war, Leigh-Mallory thought of re-entering the legal profession, but with little prospect of a law career, he stayed in the recently created Royal Air Force (RAF), with promotion to major on 1 August 1919 (the rank was renamed "squadron leader" on the same date), and command of the Armistice Squadron.

 Promoted to wing commander on 1 January 1925, Leigh-Mallory passed through the RAF Staff College in 1925 and received command of the School of Army Cooperation in 1927 before eventually being posted to the Army Staff College, Camberley in 1930.
-He was now a leading authority on army cooperation and in 1931, lectured at the Royal United Services Institute on air cooperation with mechanised forces.
+He was now a leading authority on army cooperation and in 1931, lectured at the Royal United Services Institute on air cooperation with mechanized forces.
 He spent a little over a year in the Protectorate of Uganda, arriving in the country in the late autumn of 1929 and returning to England in December of 1931.

 Promoted to group captain on 1 January 1932, Leigh-Mallory received a posting to the Air Ministry in 1932 and was then assigned to the British delegation at the Disarmament Conference in Geneva under the auspices of the League of Nations, where he made many contacts.
-After the collapse of the conference, he returned to the Air Ministry and attended the Imperial Defence College, the most senior of the staff colleges.
+After the collapse of the conference, he returned to the Air Ministry and attended the Imperial Defense College, the most senior of the staff colleges.
 However, lack of senior command experience meant a spell as commander of No. 2 Flying School and station commander at RAF Digby before serving as a staff officer overseas.
 He was posted to the RAF in Iraq in Christmas 1935, and, having been promoted to air commodore on 1 January 1936, he returned to England to be appointed commander of No. 12 Group, Fighter Command in December 1937.
 He was visiting Harlaxton Manor when he received the news that he was now commander of No. 12 Group.

 Second World War

 Battle of Britain

 Leigh-Mallory took command of 12 Group and proved an energetic organiser and leader.
 On 1 November 1938, he was promoted to air vice-marshal, one of the younger air vice-marshals then serving in the RAF.
-He was greatly liked by his staff, but his relations with his airfield station commanders was strained.
-It was said of him that he "never went for popularity but he always stuck up for his staff.
-He was madly ambitious but he never trimmed for the sake of ambition."
+He was greatly liked by his staff, but his relations with his airfield station commanders were strained.